Andrew-Asare/eng84_python_variables/README.md

 print("Hello World")
 ```

-- if the outcome is Hello World then
+- if the outcome is Hello World that means everything working fine

 ### .gitignore to ignore files/folders that we do not want to send to git hub